shaheinm/stock-data-compression/README.md

 # Polygon.io API Data Compression

 ## What Is It
-A tiny CLI that does naive, lossless compression for AAPL trade data from the Polygon.io Trades API.
+A tiny CLI that does naive, lossless compression for AAPL trade data from the [Polygon.io Trades API](https://polygon.io/docs/get_v2_ticks_stocks_trades__ticker___date__anchor).
 Compression ratio is only ~65%, but the LZW-inspired dictionary idea should be prevalent.

 The compression ratio could be improved with more analysis of the results from the API (i.e. better understanding of prevalent patterns, or even better - a good separator that I can split the string on).
 I originally created the dictionary dynamically by splitting on commas, creating about 128 keys, but the compression ratio was worse.
 I also could have stolen one of the various implementations of `zstandard`, et al out in the wild (`zstd` gave me a ~19% compression ratio).

-There are no external dependencies,
+There are no external dependencies.

 ## How To Use It
 Build the binary: